-Academic Requirement Normally an Upper Second Class Honours Degree (or international equivalent) in a highly quantitative discipline such as Mathematics, Engineering, Economics, Finance, Science or a computational subject.
+Academic Requirement Normally an Upper Second Class Honours Degree (or international equivalent) in a highly quantitative discipline such as Mathematics, Engineering, Science or Economics.
 The Business School does not award credit for Prior Learning (Recognition of Prior Certified Learning (RPCL) or Recognition of Prior Experiential Learning (RPEL)).
 Non-academic Requirements When selecting candidates, the Business School uses a range of criteria: academic ability, future potential, and the commitment which students will bring to the programme.
-Candidates should have a well-researched career plan with clear short and long term goals.
+Candidate should have a well-researched career plan with clear short and long term goals.
 Two references are also required.
 English Language Requirement Higher requirement IELTS score of 7.0 overall (minimum 6.5 in all elements).
-Admissions Test/Interview You are required to take an online interview via the Kira Talent platform.
+Admissions Test/Interview Students are required to take an online interview via the Kira Talent platform.
 All interviews are reviewed and scored as part of the Admissions process.